mendel5/alternative-front-ends/README.md

 - [SlimSocial](https://github.com/rignaneseleo/SlimSocial-for-Facebook): Android, alternative front-end for Facebook, built with Java

 - [Frost](https://github.com/AllanWang/Frost-for-Facebook): An extensive and functional third party app for Facebook (Android app)

+### Apple AirPlay
+- [RPiPlay](https://github.com/FD-/RPiPlay): An open-source AirPlay mirroring server for the Raspberry Pi.
+Supports iOS 9 and up.

+- [air-pi-play](https://github.com/rahul-thakoor/air-pi-play): Turn a Raspberry Pi into an Airplay server using RPiPlay to enable screen mirroring on tvs, monitors and projectors.

 ### Other